roman-milk/roman-milk.github.io/cvsn.md

+===

- ****** CvsN 26: Royally Fucked ****** byTx_Tall_Tales© But Ana Isabel was more.
+But Ana Isabel was more.
 More than a casual lustful passing.
 She was an incredible woman who deserved more than I could offer.
 An amazing woman, with a tangled life, waiting for the man who was worthy of her.

  I knew I wasn't that man.